 Please visit the International Scholars Office website for current health insurance requirements for J1 scholars.

-The International Students Office at MIT requires that Visiting Students have at least $2,454 (married students, $3,155) per month for living expenses.
+The International Students Office at MIT requires that International Visiting Students have at least $2,789 (married students, $3,653) per month for living expenses.
 Since Visiting Students cannot register for classes for credit, no tuition fee is assessed.
 These amounts are subject to change at any time.

-Visiting Students are also responsible for the following fees:
+All Visiting Students (both international and US) are responsible for the following fees:

 Registration Fee (assessed per term):